Tracking Patent Citations – A Strategy to strengthen your Portfolio and market position

 - It takes your current patent portfolio as a pivot point and tells you if there are certain patents that are continuously/regularly being cited in the prosecution of your patents — thereby indicating potential candidates for acquisition.

 - It alerts you whenever a patent of yours is cited as prior-art by an examiner.
-More importantly, you are informed if your patent gets cited and is a reason of a rejection.
+More importantly, you are informed if your patent gets cited and is a reason of rejection.
 This hints at the potential licensing/acquisition opportunities.

 You can either setup such service within the IP department of your organization, which might accrue a lot of opportunity cost, or hire a service vendor that offers such services.
 Since you’re here reading this, here is a tip that would save you the trouble of searching for that vendor.